 - Zhihao Wang (PhD, since 10/2024)

-- Cameron Bell (PhD, Warwick) → postdoc, Paris Dauphine
+- Cameron Bell (PhD, Warwick) → postdoc at Paris Dauphine

-- Tyler Farghly (PhD, Oxford) → postdoc, INRIA Paris
+- Tyler Farghly (PhD, Oxford) → postdoc at INRIA Paris

 - Sebastiano Grazzi (postdoc, Bocconi)